beattyml1/beattyml1.github.io/index.md

 # Software Engineer
 I am a full stack web software engineer and core team member for [Abstractions Conference](http://abstractions.io) and [Code & Supply](http://codeandsupply.co).
 I currently do full stack web development on a SPA + multi-service REST API web platform [Net Health](http://nethealth.com).

+I am full-stack but am passionate about great user experiences, love complex layout work, and controls.
+I also a firm believer that your URLs and APIs are part of your user interface.

-I love great user experiences, fast iterative development and learning, maintainable code, quick feedback loops, the local software community, continuous learning, positive corporate cultures, and diversity in tech.
+I am into fast iterative development and learning, maintainable code, quick feedback loops, the local software community, continuous learning, positive corporate cultures, and diversity in tech.

 I really like hard problems and delight in accomplishing the seemingly impossible.
 I spend my life outside the box but love best practices and sensible defaults.
 I have a handful of strong opinions but but generally hold loosely and embrace the unknown.

 I am firm believer in intentional, measured, data-driven development but believe the best way to get that data whether market fit or user-friendliness is just to dive in and try it and see what happens.

 Some of my best fits would be:
 - At a startup that values passion, cleverness, and flexibility over bullet point tech matches: I love the unkown, am biased toward action, value autonomy, and love working with customers and stakeholders directly.